Madison County, Virginia: Politics

 Madison County is a Republican stronghold and has not voted for a Democratic presidential nominee since 1940.

 Education

 Madison County Public Schools has around 2000 students in four schools.
 Madison Primary School has grades K–2 and has around 370 students.
 Waverly Yowell Elementary School has grades 3–5 and around 410 students.
 William Wetsel Middle School has grades 6–8 and around 415 students.
 Madison County High School has grades 9–12 and has around 665 students.
 All statistics based on 2007–2008 VA DOE statistics.
 It is also home to Woodberry Forest School, a private, all-male boarding school.

 Censorship

-In January 2023, the Madison County School Board banned 21 books from the high school library, including books by Stephen King, Toni Morrison, and Christian writer Anne Rice.
+In January 2023, the Madison County School Board banned 21 books from the high school library, including books by Stephen King, Toni Morrison, and Anne Rice.

 Madison County High School

 Madison County High School is the county's only High School.
 Grades 9–12 attend MCHS.
 The total number of students at MCHS was 584 for 2013–2014.
 Madison County's nickname is the Mountaineers and have two main logos.
 One is an inked drawing of a Mountaineer standing on a mountain.
 In the background, a caravan of people and covered wagons can be seen being led by the Mountaineer.
 The second main logo is a "M" with a "C" offset and connected to it standing for Madison County, the name of both the county and high school.
 The colors are blue and white.
 MCHS fields athletic teams in football, basketball, soccer, volleyball, wrestling, track, cross country, golf, baseball and softball.
 Swimming was added as a sport in 2011.
 Cheerleading teams are also fielded for football and basketball games.
 Madison is home to the 2012 Group A, Division 1 state champions in Forensics.

 MCHS offers AP courses and dual enrollment courses through Germanna Community College.
 MCHS has full accreditation from the Virginia Department of Education with Virginia Standards of Learning passing rates ranging from 94 percent on the history to 86 percent on the science.
 MCHS graduates more than 90% of its students per year.